10 Stupid Home Trends

-The New York Times recently reported that many TV boxes (for cable TV, DVRs, etc.) use more electricity than a refrigerator, making them the biggest consumer of electricity in the house.
+The New York Times reported that many TV boxes (for cable TV, DVRs, etc.) use more electricity than a refrigerator, making them the biggest consumer of electricity in the house.
 And most of this energy is used when the TV is off.
 This is the environmental equivalent of cranking up your air conditioner, opening the front door and leaving the house for the office, every day.
 And what's the one topic you're guaranteed to hear about when you're actually watching TV?
 Energy.

 Philip Schmidt writes for networx.com.